 8. Eat Ravenously at a Hawker Centre

-To be fair, we don’t recommend you do this just once in Singapore.
+To be fair, we don’t recommend you do this just once when you visit Singapore.
 This is how and where you should eat pretty much every meal.

 Make a conscious effort to try as many different dishes, you’ll have the opportunity to eat cuisines from a number of different cultures – all of which equally as good as the last.

 In particular, make sure you try roti canai, mee goreng, hokkien mee, chilli crab, laksa, char kway teow… actually just go and try them all.
 I could keep going all day.

 Hawker centres are in our minds the best places in Singapore, making them something you absolutely must experience.